arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Great question!
 A number of whole-genome pooled screens were conducted, same was done with cell painting.
 Why would you wish _even more_?

-_Perturbation of gene can be more nuanced_ than just KO.
+_Gene perturbation can be more nuanced_ than just knockout.
 CRISPR tiling, an approach to scan for important positions in genome, requires a lot of experiments.

 Space of interventions also goes _beyond single-gene_ at a time.